We Still Call Him Coach

 lots of laughter, a few joyful tears and bunches of hugs.

 group is those men that have been honorably discharged from the U.S. Army.

 It is a very small group of 23 men who have played the role of Tarzan on

 film.
 That experience taught me that life happens when you are on

 the way to someplace else.
 That certainly was a life-changing

 experience!
-Being selected to be a cartoon gives me an excuse to never group up!
+Being selected to be a cartoon gives me an excuse to

-who had the privilege of being coached by John Wooden.
+bunch of athletes who had the privilege of being coached by John Wooden.